 This was huge for me.
 For the first time in my semi-adult life, I didn’t have a plan.
 One way that I manage my anxiety is having backup plans for everything.
 It’s a bit exhausting sometimes but makes me feel more secure.
 The plan had been to stay at the new place and hopefully transition to a permanent position there.
 I hadn’t really thought much further than that.
 I had options of course but hadn’t really sat down to think about them.
 Do I return to my government job early?
 Not something I was overly enthusiastic about but it was there; or start applying to other possible positions for the summer and see where that takes me?

 Before I even had the chance to really explore the possibilities, an opportunity presented itself.
 I was going on a trip to Boston with a friend for the long weekend and the option to continue on down to Atlanta came up.
 East coast U.S. road trip?
 Hells Yeah!
 Definitely not something I could pass up (#bucketlist).
-(In the end, we didn’t quite make it to Atlanta but watch this space if you’re curious about that adventure.)
+(In the end, we didn’t quite make it to Atlanta but you can read about it here if you’re curious about that adventure.)

 This would tide me over until July, but what then?
 Two months is a long time without regular income and very little structure.
 I’m always worried that if I have too much free time, I won’t be able to decide what to do with myself and I’ll essentially waste it doing nothing because of the overwhelming amount of options.
 So I started looking into small contracts in experiential and promotional marketing – my first love – to make some money and make the most of the flexible schedule that comes with it.